-Prerequisites for first term classes include completed course work or placement out of BA-131 Introduction to Business Computing, WR-095 Paragraph to Essay and MTH-065 Algebra II.
+Prerequisites for first term classes include completed course work or placement out of BA-131 Introduction to Business Computing, WRD-098 Introductory Reading & Writing 2: College Preparation and MTH-065 Algebra II.
 This is an open program.
 Students may take any class in the program for which they have completed the prerequisite.